Montreal Central Station: Consolidation and construction

 The solution chosen was to take advantage of the Mount Royal Tunnel to bring trains from the north and east through the tunnel to a large electrified central station.
 Trains from the south and west gained access by a new elevated viaduct.
 Interurban electric trains, however, remained at McGill Street Terminal until the service was abandoned in 1956.

+The opening of a 'central' station was authorized by the Canadian National Montreal Terminals Act, 1929; this saw the closure of former temporary stations operated by CNR predecessors Grand Trunk (Bonaventure Station) and Canadian Northern.
 The new station plan allowed for the development of air-rights, similar to New York City's two major stations, Grand Central Terminal and Penn Station.
 The new Central Station would be situated in the block bounded by De la Gauchetière Street to the south, Mansfield Street to the west, Cathcart Street to the north and University Street to the east.

 Central Station was designed by John Schofield, architect-in-chief of CNR.
 Construction started in 1926, but was halted in 1930 as a result of the Great Depression.
 Construction resumed in 1939, the economy having improved.
-The new station finally opened on July 14, 1943, as the first of a series of large-scale urban redevelopment projects undertaken by CNR and the federal government in Downtown Montreal.
-But the Central Station that came out was a more modest structure with 20 tracks, 16 of which had platforms.

 Opening

-The opening of a 'central' station was part of a consolidation project undertaken by CNR since 1929 with the enactment of the Canadian National Montreal Terminals Act, 1929 by Parliament; this saw the closure of former temporary stations operated by CNR predecessors Grand Trunk (Bonaventure Station) and Canadian Northern.
+The new station finally opened on July 14, 1943, as the first of a series of large-scale urban redevelopment projects undertaken by CNR and the federal government in Downtown Montreal.
+As opened the station had 16 passenger tracks, numbered 7 to 22; most were terminal tracks with only tracks 13 to 16 running through from the viaduct approach to the tunnel.